auth0-sandbox/auth0-application-development/module01-instructions.md

 1. Save the file.
 Note, we are not quite done yet because we need to configure the *callback* and *logout* URLs on the Auth0 side.
-But we probably do not have them yet!
+But, if you are running in a GitHub Codespace we do not know the URL and port number yet!

 ## Integrating Authentication into the Express Application